Violinist Geneviève Gilardeau

 TM: In this program, you will be performing fiddle music.
 Is there crossover between baroque stylings and fiddle stylings?

 GG: Many composers visited Scotland in the 18th century, and included Scottish melodies and rhythms in their own works.
-18th century Scotland was a meeting point between composed written music and traditional music.
-Many national traditional styles, including the traditional music of my natal Quebec, have been influenced by its music.
+Eighteenth century Scotland was a meeting point between composed written music and traditional music.
+Many national traditional styles, including the traditional music of my native Quebec, have been influenced by its music.